gtianyi/SituatedSIPP/README.md

 ### Prerequisites

-**[Conan](https://conan.io) package manager is used to manage project's external dependencies.
+**[Conan](https://conan.io)**  &mdash; package manager is used to manage project's external dependencies.
 This section describes the process of setting it up.
 Installation is as simple as running

-**[Qt Creator](https://info.qt.io/download-qt-for-device-creation?hsCtaTracking=c80600ba-f2ea-45ed-97ef-6949c1c4c236%7C643bd8f4-2c59-4c4c-ba1a-4aaa05b51086)**  &mdash; a cross-platform C++, JavaScript and QML integrated development environment which is part of the SDK for the Qt GUI Application development framework.

-**[CMake](https://cmake.org/)** &mdash; an open-source, cross-platform family of tools designed to build, test and package software.

-**[Boost](https://www.boost.org/)** &mdash; open-source, cross-platform peer-reviewed portable C++ source libraries.

 #### Conan Setup

-The [Conan](https://conan.io) package manager is used to manage project's external dependencies.
-This section describes the process of setting it up.
-Installation is as simple as running

 ```
 sudo pip3 install conan